Skip to content

 Capacity, bedrooms, and accommodation patterns

-Catering models and the regional terroir question
+Catering models and regional terroir

-French countryside châteaux and domaines structure catering in three patterns.
-Hotel-tier estates run in-house catering with their own kitchen brigades; couples cannot bring an outside chef.
-Mid-tier estates run preferred-vendor lists, where 3-6 caterers have worked the property repeatedly.
-Open-vendor estates allow any licensed caterer; couples engage their own from regional kitchens.
+French countryside estates handle catering in one of three ways.
+Hotel-tier estates cook in-house with their own kitchen brigade, so you cannot bring an outside chef.
+Others run a preferred-supplier list of caterers who know the property well.
+Open-vendor estates let you bring any licensed caterer you like.

 Travel logistics and guest arrival

-Seasonal cadence and harvest timing
+Seasons and harvest timing

 Wet-weather backup and outdoor ceremony contingency

-Confirm three numbers before deposit on any estate where outdoor ceremony is part of the brief: (1) the wet-weather seated capacity (the indoor or covered backup with no outdoor floor), (2) the latest call-time at which the venue planning team makes the outdoor-versus-indoor decision (typically 6 to 12 hours pre-ceremony), (3) whether marquee or covered-orangery use is included in standard weekend hire or quoted as an add-on.
-The third number can shift weekend cost by €3,000 to €8,000 depending on tenting size and decoration brief.
+Before you pay a deposit on any estate where an outdoor ceremony is part of the plan, confirm three things: the wet-weather seated capacity with no outdoor floor, the latest hour at which the planning team calls the outdoor-versus-indoor decision (usually six to twelve hours ahead), and whether marquee or covered-orangery use is included or extra.

 Booking windows and what couples should ask